Sparsity regret bounds for individual sequences in online linear regression: Sparsity Regret Bounds for Individual Sequences

 In the previous section, to prove the upper bounds stated in Lemma~\ref{lem:chapSparse-PACB-known} and Proposition~\ref{prop:chapSparse-SRB-known}, we assumed that the forecaster had access to a bound $B_y$ on the observations $|y_t|$ and to a bound $B_{\Phi}$ on the trace of the empirical Gram matrix.
 In this section, we remove the first requirement and prove a sparsity regret bound for a variant of the algorithm $\rm{SeqSEW}^{B,\eta}_{\tau}$ which is adaptive to the unknown bound $B_y=\max_{1 \leq t \leq T} |y_t|$; see Proposition~\ref{prop:chapSparse-SRB-unknownBy} and Remark~\ref{rmk:COLT11-SRB-unknownBy-adaptivity} below.

 For this purpose we consider the algorithm of Figure~\ref{fig:chapSparse-continuouseEWA-varyingeta-def}, which we call $\rm{SeqSEW}^*_{\tau}$ thereafter.
-It differs from $\rm{SeqSEW}^{B,\eta}_{\tau}$ defined in the previous section in that the threshold $B$ and the inverse temperature $\eta$ are now allowed to vary over time and are chosen at each time round as a function of the data available to the forecaster.\\
+It differs from $\rm{SeqSEW}^{B,\eta}_{\tau}$ defined in the previous section in that the threshold $B$ and the inverse temperature $\eta$ are now allowed to vary over time and are chosen at each time round as a function of the data available to the forecaster.

-The idea of truncating the base forecasts was used many times in the past; see, \eg, the work of \citet{Vo01CompetitiveOnline} in the online linear regression setting, that of \citet[Chapter~10]{GyKoKrWa-02-DistributionFreeNonparametric} for the regression problem with random design, and the papers of \citet{GyOt07SeqPredictionUnbounded, BiBlGyOt-10-NonparametricSeqPrediction} for sequential prediction of unbounded time series under the square loss.
+The idea of truncating the base forecasts was used many times in the past; see, for example, the work of \citet{Vo01CompetitiveOnline} in the online linear regression setting, that of \citet[Chapter~10]{GyKoKrWa-02-DistributionFreeNonparametric} for the regression problem with random design, and the papers of \citet{GyOt07SeqPredictionUnbounded} and \citet{BiBlGyOt-10-NonparametricSeqPrediction} for sequential prediction of unbounded time series under the square loss.
 A key ingredient in the present paper is to perform truncation with respect to a data-driven threshold.
-The online tuning of this threshold is based on a pseudo-doubling-trick technique provided by \citet{CeMaSt07SecOrder}.
-(We use the prefix \emph{pseudo} since the algorithm does not restart at the beginning of each new regime.)

 \begin{proposition} For all $\tau > 0$, the algorithm $\rm{SeqSEW}^*_{\tau}$ satisfies